-Nestled on 125 tropical acres along the Gulf of Mexico, The Naples Beach Hotel & Golf Club is Southwest Florida's only beachfront hotel with onsite golf, tennis and spa.
+Nestled on 125 tropical acres along the Gulf of Mexico, The Naples Beach Hotel & Golf Club is a Southwest Florida's beachfront hotel with onsite golf, tennis and spa.
 Our AAA Four Diamond Florida beach hotel features 319 non-smoking guest rooms and suites - each with a patio or balcony - and beautiful resort or Gulf of Mexico views.
 You will also enjoy complimentary self- and valet parking; and no resort fees.

 Owned by the Watkins family since 1946, this historic hotel also features award-winning dining, our beachside pools, four retail shops, all on site.

 With over 34,000 sq. ft. of function space and spectacular outdoor venues, The Naples Beach Hotel & Golf Club is also an acclaimed meeting and event destination.
 Learn more about meetings in paradise.